Sara Pascoe: Career

+Her stand-up has been featured on Live at the Apollo and Live from the BBC.

+As well as on television, she has appeared as a panellist on BBC Radio 4 programmes including The Infinite Monkey Cage, The Unbelievable Truth and Just A Minute.

+Pascoe's acting roles on television have included The Increasingly Poor Decisions of Todd Margaret, Campus, Twenty Twelve and its sequel W1A, plus sketches for Stand Up to Cancer and as well as all-female sketch show, Girl Friday (part of Channel 4's Comedy Showcase), which she co-wrote.

-In 2012, she appeared in episode 11 of the Comedian's Comedian Podcast hosted by Stuart Goldsmith, and in Live at the Apollo.
-She appeared on the BBC TV panel show QI in 2013.
+In 2012, she appeared in episode 11 of the Comedian's Comedian Podcast hosted by Stuart Goldsmith.

 In 2014, she performed at the Edinburgh Festival Fringe and toured the UK for the first time with the show Sara Pascoe Vs History.
 The show was nominated for the Foster's Edinburgh Comedy Award 2014 for Best Comedy Show.
-In October 2014, she appeared in Never Mind the Buzzcocks and stood in line at the identity parade round as a former dancer and back-up singer for the entertainer (and Robbie Williams's father) Pete Conway.
-Also that month, she appeared on the topical panel quiz Have I Got News for You as a panellist and in one of the sketches of the Channel 4 charity night Stand Up to Cancer.
+In 2016, along with numerous other celebrities, Pascoe toured the UK to support Jeremy Corbyn's bid to become prime minister.
+The same year she toured with her show Animal.